-The vast majority of the soil carbon is highly stable, meaning it is significantly less subject to degradation, and carbon is being built and measured to a depth of 500mm.
+The vast majority of the soil carbon is highly stable, meaning it is significantly less susceptible to degradation, and carbon is being built and measured to a depth of 500mm.

 All soil nutrients increased, including phosphorus, by an average of 172% in available and total amounts, except for aluminium, iron and sodium, which have decreased.

-In addition to being able to pass on a productive and sustainable farm to the next generation, Colin feels a well-deserved sense of achievement at having developed an innovative farming method that is being adopted by thousands of other farmers in similar climates and soil landscapes all across the world.
+As well being able to pass on a productive and sustainable farm to the next generation, Colin feels a sense of achievement at having developed an innovative farming method.
+This method is being adopted by thousands of other farmers in similar climates and soil landscapes gloabally.

 “With pasture cropping it is now possible to produce an annual crop like wheat and a perennial grain crop for human consumption off the same area within a twelve-month period.
 Added to this is the grazing value of sheep meat and wool as well as native grass seed, carbon sequestration and a landscape resilient to drought,” he said.